Glass vs Plastic: Which is Better?

 Which is Better?
 Glass vs PlasticWhich is Better?
 Glass vs Plastic

 If it takes 7 seconds to form a first impression of a stranger, it takes a fraction of that for a consumer to evaluate your product among others on the shelf.
-A customer might not try your product before making their decision and instead judge the book by its cover, or in this case the product by its container.
-Packaging plays a large role in this.
+A customer might not try your product before making their decision and instead judge the book by its cover, or in this case the product by its container and packaging.
 Glass and plastic containers make up the vast majority of bottles, jars and jugs.
 With the rise of eco-friendly, organic marketing, it might seem like the pros of glass make it the superior choice.
 We've listed 7 key factors to consider to help you decide: Which is better, glass vs plastic?

 1. Perceived Quality Between Glass and Plastic